 In 1999, Ishizaka Sangyo, a waste processing facility in Saitama (north of Tokyo), was being lambasted by neighboring residents.
-Highly toxic compounds were found in vegetables grown near the plant.
-Activists and local residents camped outside the plant, monitoring its activities, with an objective to find evidence of pollution in order to expel the company from the town.
+TV Asahi reported that highly toxic compounds were found in vegetables grown near the plant.
+Despite the fact that the reports turned out to be false, activists and local residents continued to camp outside the plant, monitoring its activities, with an objective to find evidence of pollution in order to expel the company from the town.
 It was a company which everyone hated, including the employees themselves.

 Now, it is one of the most popular plant tours in Japan, with around 10,000 visitors every year.
 It is one of only two companies which were awarded the highest AAA rating from the Japan Habitat Evaluation and Certification Program, for its environmental conservation efforts.
 It is still a waste processing facility, but instead of burning and emitting harmful fumes, it now recycles up to 98% of its waste.
 Its CEO, Noriko Ishizaka, who led the turnaround, won the Nikkei Woman of the Year Award in 2016.